CartoonSketch/ATS-Project/README.md

 - **Traffic signals** are managed to **clear the path** for the ambulance.
 - All modules are integrated to demonstrate a working prototype in software.

-## 🧱 Project Structure

-Advanced-Traffic-System-Ambulance/
-│
-├── README.md
-├── ambulance_detector.py
-├── gps_simulation.py
-├── traffic_signal_gui.py
-├── flask_server/
-│   ├── app.py
-│   └── requirements.txt
-├── route_clearance_map/
-├── integrated_demo/
-└── media/

-## ⚙️ Technologies Used
+## ⚙️ Approch/Logic Used

-- 🔍 YOLOv5 (for ambulance detection)
+- 🔍 YOLOv5 Model (for ambulance detection)
-- 🐍 Python 3.8+
+- 🐍 Python 3.9 for Script
-- 🧠 OpenCV
+- 🧠 OpenCV Computer Vision for Detection from video.
-- 🌐 Flask (for backend server)
+- 🌐 Flask app (for frontend/backend)
 - 🗺️ Folium / Map APIs (for map path clearance)
 - 🖥️ Tkinter / PyQt (for GUI traffic simulation)